Identifiability of linear compartmental models: the singular locus: Introduction

 \section{Introduction}

-This work focuses on the identifiability problem for linear compartment models.
-Linear compartment models are used extensively in biological applications, such as pharmacokinetics, toxicology, cell biology, physiology, and ecology \cite{Berman1956,Berman1962,distefano-book,godfrey,Mulholland1974}.
-Indeed, these models are now ubiquitous in pharmacokinetics, with most kinetic parameters for drugs (half-lives, residence times, and so on) based at least in part on linear compartment model theory \cite{Tozer1981,Wagner1981}.
+This work focuses on the identifiability problem for linear compartmental models.
+Linear compartmental models are used extensively in biological applications, such as pharmacokinetics, toxicology, cell biology, physiology, and ecology \cite{Berman1956,Berman1962,distefano-book,godfrey,Mulholland1974}.
+Indeed, these models are now ubiquitous in pharmacokinetics, with most kinetic parameters for drugs (half-lives, residence times, and so on) based at least in part on linear compartmental model theory \cite{Tozer1981,Wagner1981}.

 A mathematical model is {\em identifiable} if its parameters can be recovered from data.
-Using standard differential algebra techniques, the question of whether a given linear compartment model is (generically locally) identifiable is equivalent to asking whether the Jacobian matrix of a certain {\em coefficient map} (arising from certain {\em input-output equations}) is generically full rank.
-Recently, Meshkat, Sullivant, and Eisenberg gave a general formula for the input-output equations of a linear compartment model~\cite{MeshkatSullivantEisenberg}.
-Using this formula, it is easy to check whether a given model is (generically locally) identifiable.
-Nevertheless, we would like to bypass this formula.
-That is, {\em can we determine whether a model is identifiable by simply inspecting its underlying directed graph?} Or, as a first step, {\em if a model is identifiable, when can we conclude that a given submodel is too?} Our interest in submodels, obtained by removing edges, has potential applications: the operation of removing an edge in a model may correspond to a biological intervention, such as a genetic knockout or a drug that inhibits some activity.
-Identifiable submodels have been studied by Vajda and others \cite{vajda1984, vajdaetal}.
+Using standard differential algebra techniques, the question of whether a given linear compartmental model is (generically locally) identifiable is equivalent to asking whether the Jacobian matrix of the {\em coefficient map} (arising from certain {\em input-output equations}) is generically full rank.
+This work is focused on the set of parameter values where the Jacobian matrix of the coefficient map drops in rank.
+This set is an algebraic subvariety of the parameter space, which we call the \emph{locus of non-identifiable parameter values}, or, for short, the \emph{singular locus}.
+While the singular locus can be informative in respect to establishing identifiable parameters values and submodels, to the best of our knowledge, this variety associated to linear compartmental models has not yet been studied in depth.